You are here:

 National Lead Poisoning Prevention Week

-This year's National Lead Poisoning Prevention Week theme, "Lead-Free Kids for a Healthy Future," focused on the importance of the many ways parents can reduce a child's exposure to lead and prevent its serious health effects.
+This year's National Lead Poisoning Prevention Week theme, "Lead-Free Kids for a Healthy Future," will focus on the importance of the many ways parents can reduce a child's exposure to lead and prevent its serious health effects.

 Lead Week Went International!

-Click on the map below, to find Lead Week Activities that occured in the United States and around the world!
-Visit the WHO website for a detailed list of events Exitor international outreach materials Exit.
+Click on the map below to find Lead Week Activities that occured in 2013 the United States and around the world!
+Visit the WHO website for a detailed list of events Exitor international information Exit.

 * Please note that the map is best viewed in Firefox or Chrome.